moncapooh/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/lass/README.md

 - Teach TM48 (Rock Slide) over Mega Punch (slot 2)
 - Swap slot 3 with X Accs
 - Teach HM02 to the bird
-- Use Fly to go to Lavender
+- Use Fly to go to Lavender (3 down on map)

+Walk right to tower entrance
 ## Lavender Town

-Note: From this point on you have 2 Revives which means deaths aren't as scary, so if you die remember to swap to a pokemon, Revive, let the swapped pokemon die and ANY AND ALL X ITEMS ARE GONE.
-This route has extras so you shouldn't run out of X items, and there will still be some saving since some deaths with Revives are still really slow to come back from if at all.

 **Rival:**
 - Pidgeotto: